 - Special gifts to Mentors at Kickoff and Winterfest

 - End-of-semester recognition and completion certificates for outstanding mentors

 - Professional development workshops designed to market your Mentorship experience to future employers

 Want to learn more about becoming a Peer Mentor?
 Attend the 2016 Mass Meeting!
 You’ll learn more about our expectations for Mentors, how the program works, and our activities!
 Mass meetings are 1-hour long.

 - Thursday, December 7, 2017 in the Michigan Union Pond Room 1st floor) from 5pm-6pm.

 Can’t make it to the mass meeting?
 Email UMMentor@umich.edu to ask for information.

-Those accepted for interviews will sign up for a specific time slot and location where 2 Communication Coordinators will interview each Peer Mentor.
+Those accepted for interviews will sign up for a specific time where 2 Communication Coordinators will interview each Peer Mentor.